In 2002, Jeff Bezos issued a mandate to all Amazon development teams regarding the company’s API strategy, which included the following statements:

 There are certainly cases in which it makes sense for a company to build an API that will be exposed to other organizations and developers.
 It can be a major competitive advantage in that it allows other applications to integrate with your product, or you can sell licenses to use the API.
 However, if your API strategy isn’t well thought out and executed, then your clients may lose trust in your product and company.

-When building a public API, you need to keep in mind that the developers using it will probably have limited knowledge of your system and domain.
-These external developers are your end users and you should consider them in all decision-making.
+When creating a public API, your goal should be to build something that people can (and want to) use.
+You need to keep in mind that the developers using it will probably have limited knowledge of your system and domain.
+These external developers are your end users and you should consider them in all decision-making regarding your API strategy.
 It should be your goal to make the API as easy to understand and develop against as possible.
 Otherwise, no one will want to use it.
 Before releasing your API to the public, these are the three key strategy points you need to consider:

 - Sandbox Environment